texfaq/texfaq.github.io/FAQ-askquestion.md

     German- and Ruritanian-speaking TeX expert notices your question.
--  If your question is (or may be) TeX-system-specific, report what system you're using, or intend to use: ''I can't install TeX'' is as good as useless, whereas ''I'm trying to install the `mumbleTeX` distribution on the `Grobble` operating system'' gives all the context a potential respondent might need.
-Another common situation where this information is important is when you're having trouble installing something new in your system: ''I want to add the `glugtheory` package to my `mumbleTeX v12.0` distribution on the `Grobble 2024` operating system''.
+-  If your question is (or may be) TeX-system-specific, report what system you're using, or intend to use: "I can't install TeX" is as good as useless, whereas "I'm trying to install the `mumbleTeX` distribution on the `Grobble` operating system" gives all the context a potential respondent might need.
+Another common situation where this information is important is when you're having trouble installing something new in your system: "I want to add the `glugtheory` package to my `mumbleTeX v12.0` distribution on the `Grobble 2024` operating system".
--  If you need to know how to do something, make clear what your environment is: ''I want to do _x_ in Plain TeX'', or ''I want to do _y_ in LaTeX running the `boggle` class''.
-If you thought you knew how, but your attempts are failing, tell us what you've tried: ''I've already tried installing the `elephant in the `minicar directory, and it didn't work, even after refreshing the filename database''.
+-  If you need to know how to do something, make clear what your environment is: "I want to do _x_ in Plain TeX", or "I want to do _y_ in LaTeX running the `boggle` class".
+If you thought you knew how, but your attempts are failing, tell us what you've tried: "I've already tried installing the `elephant in the `minicar directory, and it didn't work, even after refreshing the filename database".
 -  If something's going wrong within (La)TeX, pretend you're [submitting a LaTeX bug report](FAQ-latexbug), and try to generate a [minimum failing example](FAQ-minxampl).